norrism/m_sasay/README.md

         make && make install

-5. Start the InspIRCd server.
+5. Restart the InspIRCd server or load the module from the server:

+        /loadmodule m_sasay.so

 Usage
 -